koendv/Anki-Android/README.md

 FAQ
 ---
-- Q. Can't install the binary.
+Q. Can't install the binary.

-- A. You may have to uninstall Anki first.
+A. You may have to uninstall Anki first.
+Also, check Settings -> Security -> Unknown sources is allowed.

-- Q. Recording sound does not work.
+Q. Recording sound does not work.

-- A. Open Settings -> Apps -> AnkiDroid -> Permissions.
+A. In Android, open Settings -> Apps -> AnkiDroid -> Permissions.
 Check all permissions have been granted, especially 'Microphone'.

 Downloads
 ---------